-- 1. Go to the Atlas generation tab on the right panel. - 2.
-Under the Output check the Single file export when possible.
-This will put all the maps together into a PDF file, if this option is not checked you will get one file for every map. - 3.
-Open Layout ► Export as PDF.... - 4.
-Save the PDF file as inventory_2012_maps.pdf in your exercise_data\forestry\ samplig\map_creation\ folder. - 5.
-Open the PDF file to check that everything went as expected. - 6.
+- Go to the Atlas generation tab on the right panel. - Under the Output check the Single file export when possible.
+This will put all the maps together into a PDF file, if this option is not checked you will get one file for every map. - Open Layout ► Export as PDF.... - Save the PDF file as inventory_2012_maps.pdf in your exercise_data\forestry\ samplig\map_creation\ folder.

+Open the PDF file to check that everything went as expected.

 You could just as easily create separate images for every map (remember to uncheck the single file creation), here you can see the thumbnails of the images that would be created:

-- 7. In the Print Layout, press Save in order to save your print layout changes in the project.
-This also saves the project file.
-You can reopen the project at any time and run or edit the atlas. - It is also possible to save your map as a layout template as forestry_atlas.qpt in your exercise_data\forestry\map_creation\ folder.
-Use Layout ightharpoonup Save as Template.
-You will be able to use this template again and again in other projects. - 8.
-Close the Print Layout and the project.
+In the Print Layout, save your map as a layout template as forestry_atlas.qpt in your exercise_data\ forestry\map_creation\ folder.
+Use Layout ► Save as Template.
+You will be able to use this template again and again.

+Close the Print Layout and save your QGIS project.